Let me guide you to Medellín – which is also a great gateway for a fantastic day trip to the mesmerizing town of Guatapé.

 Phone: + 57 – 4 – 411 69 35

 Medellín and Guatapé were, obviously, only two of many beautiful places I’ve visited in Colombia.
 So to read about the others, go to the main post and take your pick!
+There you’ll also find valuable general information that will make your trip smoother.

 If you choose to pin this post for later, please use one of these pictures: